Development Assistance Committee: 2000s

 At the DAC High Level Meeting in May 2000, members agreed to untie their aid (with the exception of technical cooperation and food aid) from January 2001 onwards to the Least Developed Countries and to promote buying goods and services locally in these countries, rather than in donor countries.
 This agreement was extended in 2008 to 39 highly indebted poor countries (HIPCs).
 As a consequence, in 2008 80% of total ODA (minus administrative costs) was provided untied, 4% tied and of 16% the tying status was not reported.

-"Untying aid: is it working?" -- an independent evaluation of DAC members policies and practices towards untying -- finds that the overall picture is positive, with important qualifications.
-Country partners affirm that untying is about transferring responsibility from donors to recipients.
-Practically, it is a matter of contracts, modalities, use of country systems and offering local business an opportunity to compete for contracts.
-The report concludes that there is much scope for further actions towards untying aid in genuine partnerships between donors and aid recipients.
+A 2009 independent evaluation of DAC members' policies and practices towards untying by the Danish Institute for International Studies concluded that on the basis of the available information, the overall picture was positive.
+The report recommended more frequent and transparent reporting by donor countries on the status of tied aid to the OECD and DAC, removal of obstacles to untying on the donor side, and initiatives to encourage competition for aid-supported contracts on the recipient side.

 As a forum for and by the bilateral donors, each donor's aid efforts are evaluated in peer reviews where major findings and recommendations are presented.
 Each DAC member country is reviewed roughly once every five years.